Back to Top

 How to Build an Engaging Email Campaign

-4. Make It visually appealing: Use high-quality images of your projects, branded colors, and clear headings to keep readers interested.
+4. Make it visually appealing: Use high-quality images of your projects, branded colors, and clear headings to keep readers interested.

 5. Include a clear call to action: Whether it's "Book your spring cleanup," "Get a free quote," or "See our latest project," tell readers what to do next.